miro-19/Pytorch-Generative-Diffusion-models/README.md

 > International Conference on Machine Learning, 2015<br>
 > http://arxiv.org/abs/1503.03585

-You see it was written using theano which is no longer supported and I wanted a Pytorh version for myself so I thought it is definitely good to share it with others.
+You see it was written using theano which is no longer supported and I wanted a Pytorch version for myself so I thought it is definitely good to share it with others.

 There are two commands to use.
 First executing train.py to train your beloved model, then infer.py to do inpainting, denoising,